 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Synonyms: include exercise ECG testing, treadmill testing, exercise stress test

-Chest pain is a common presentation to both general practitioners and A&E departments.
+Chest pain is a common presentation both to general practitioners and to A&E departments.
 Often one of the main differentials is cardiac chest pain and ruling this out in patients who might be otherwise well or only have one or two cardiac risk factors, can be difficult.
 Exercise tolerance testing (ETT) is one method which is used to determine the presence of significant coronary heart disease.

-ETT has been quoted as having a sensitivity of 78% and a specificity of 70% in detecting coronary artery disease.
+ETT has been quoted as having a sensitivity of 78% and a specificity of 70% in detecting coronary artery disease (CAD).
 Thus, a negative test may not necessarily be true and further testing or advice may be warranted.
 Diagnostic accuracy is also poor in women and this may relate to smaller heart size.
 For this reason, ETT is being superseded by cardiac imaging techniques, such as myocardial perfusion scans, in some centres.
 Even so, ETT can be valuable when performed in selected patients and the following criteria have been suggested:

 - Ability to exercise.